collective/collective.exampledevtools/docs/index.rst

 The Plone instance needs to be restarted when your source code is changed.
-The `sauna.reload <http://pypi.python.org/pypi/sauna.reload>`_ add-on automatically restarts Plone when source code is changed.
+The `sauna.reload <http://pypi.python.org/pypi/sauna.reload>`_ add-on automatically restarts Plone when source code was changed.
 This is a serious time saver when developing in Plone.

 Add sauna.reload to the (Plone) instance part of your buildout